 Ready to Form an LLC?

 Start an LLC yourself using our free Form an LLC guides or hire an LLC formation service for a very small fee.

 LLC Benefits FAQs

-Some of the benefits of an LLC include personal liability protection, tax flexibility, their easy startup process, less compliance paperwork, management flexibility, distribution flexibility, few ownership restrictions, charging orders, and the credibility they can give a business.
+Some of the benefits of an LLC include personal liability protection, tax flexibility, an easy startup process, less compliance paperwork, management flexibility, distribution flexibility, few ownership restrictions, charging orders, and the credibility they can give a business.

 LLCs and sole proprietorships have the same default tax structure.
 However, LLCs are also eligible to elect S Corp tax status, which could potentially result in them paying fewer taxes than a sole proprietorship, depending on the situation.